About

 Co-Founder — The Space

-Co-founded and served as the first elected CEO of The Space, a grassroots, member-run Bitcoin community hub in Denver.
-Hosts events, workspace, and the annual Heatpunk Summit.
-Established block 836738.
+Co-founded and served as the first elected Executive Director of The Space — a grassroots, member-run Bitcoin community hub and educational event center in Denver.
+Offers co-working, event space, and a gathering place for Bitcoin and freedom tech enthusiasts.

 Author — Bitcoin Mining Heat Reuse

-Authored the definitive guide to hashrate heating.
-Free to read at braiins.com.
-Covers why heat reuse matters, implementation strategies, cost savings analysis, and the future of the industry.
+Authored the first definitive guide to hashrate heating and Bitcoin mining heat reuse.
+Covers the fundamentals of why it matters, who's poised to benefit, cost savings analysis, implementation strategies, and the future of the industry.

 President — Denver BitDevs